d03f/HomeADC/README.md

 But dont worry, with some experience and our [api docs](docs/API_Documentation.md) it will be really easy.

 If you have some experience in hardware hacking or creating your own firmware for commercially avaliable home automation devices, we will be eagered to learn!
-Also, consider uploading it, so the community has something!
+Also, consider uploading it for the community!

 Have fun!!